 Trane Home Warranty Reviews

-• We read through several customer reviews about Trane’s warranty performance and noted that some customers had trouble with repair coverage even after registering their products.
+Trane is not a Better Business Bureau (BBB) accredited company and holds a B rating with the organization.
+We read through several customer reviews about Trane’s warranty performance and noted that some customers had trouble with repair coverage even after registering their products.

-Here’s a sampling of BBB Trane reviews below:
+Here’s a sampling of Trane reviews below:

 Have a 6-year-old system and just had to put the 3rd compressor in [the] unit.
 Tried to contact customer service and haven’t heard back after 7 days.
 Terrible customer service and junky product.
 Compressor is internal equipment that can’t be serviced but I’ve had to pay over $2,000 for labor and Freon on an $8,800 unit.
 [The] Trane dealer said last time ‘Trane now makes a cheap quality product’.
-Doesn’t help me now.” — Chad M.
+Doesn’t help me now.” — Chad M., via BBB

 I used their website to have them dispatch someone due to my heater going out of service and they recommended a company that never emailed or called me.
 They also had an emergency number that you click on their website that directs you to their website, which to no avail you couldn’t even speak to a real person.
-So as a review they should get no stars, but I will definitely tell my friends not to use them and to look at their reviews on BBB, which are poor.” — Luis V.
+So as a review they should get no stars, but I will definitely tell my friends not to use them and to look at their reviews on BBB, which are poor.” — Luis V., via BBB

 Our Final Review of Trane Warranty